lloydbenson/good-broadcast/README.md

 - `newOnly` - Only send new log entries.
 Defaults to `false`.
 - `resumePath` - Maintain a file to keep track of previous reads and start from that index on restarts or failures.
 - `wait` - Number of milliseconds to wait before trying a failed broadcast again.
 Defaults to 1000.
-- `retries` - Number of time to retry sending the same message.
+- `attempts` - Number attempts to make before giving up on the current payload.
 Defaults to 1.

 ### Killing Process
 Sending issuing `kill -SIGUSR2 PID`, where PID is the running broadcast script.
 You can get the PID with the following linux command `ps auxww | grep node`.